ResLife FAQs for New Students

-If you are a first-year student, you will be assigned to one of three residence halls (Murphy, Ward, or Haffey) based on your Freshman Seminar class.
-Freshman Seminar is a 1-credit course that serves as an orientation to college life and fosters academic success, personal growth, and career exploration.
-Freshman Seminar classes are grouped together in specific halls to facilitate out-of-class interaction.
+First Year Seminar is a 1-credit course that serves as an orientation to college life and fosters academic success, personal growth, and career exploration.
+First Year Seminar classes are grouped together in specific halls to facilitate out-of-class interaction.
 Generally, 5-8 First Year Seminar groups are assigned to each hall based on occupancy of the building.

 If you are a transfer student, you will be housed in an upperclass floor in one of the residence halls.
 While we will make every effort to house you with another transfer student, you may be assigned to a space with a returning student.

 When you fill out your housing application on ResLife Online, you will be asked about your personal preferences.
 You will then be matched with roommate(s) by mutual preferences (within Freshman Seminar groups, if you are a freshman).
 It is important that you (and not a parent) fill out the housing application honestly and completely.
 Many problems we see new students experiencing in the residence halls can be avoided if the housing application is filled out accurately and honestly (e.g. I don't listen to music, I like to go to bed early, etc.).
 The chances for making good matches are significantly increased if the information is correct.

 St. John Fisher College admits students without regard to race, creed, gender, sexual orientation, nationality, ethnic origin, age or disability.
 In the assignment of rooms, gender is the only personal characteristic taken into consideration.